Haz679/blog/source/_posts/Sprint-2.md

 We were tasked to research an XSS attack and find a common solution to that type of attack.
 I managed to find am attack that involved ebay from 2017.
 This involved redirecting the user to a spoofed site.
 An attacker would use a PHP script to steal the credentials of the user.
 These credentials would then be sold off for a cost.

-The atack would forego as follows:
+The atack would execute as follows:
 1) User would click on listing which redirected the user to a page that hosted malicious Javascript injected by the atacker This script executes as the page is loaded so it is practically unseen by the user, whom is redirected again to a spoofed login form.
 2) When the user inputs their credentials, they are transmitted to a PHP script.
 Once received, the user is redirected to a genuine eBay page, stating the listing has been removed.
 Unbenownst to the user, these credentials have been stolen